cnidaire/Master1_Internship/report.md

 FIXME: This section needs love.

-In my internship, I first reproduced the results of
-@benavides_sinking_2022 in order to evaluate the annotation rate of the dataset of the study.
-The methodology for building, collect and processing the samples is described in Section \ref{sec.metabar},
-\ref{sec.amplicon}, and \ref{sec.dada2} while the outcome of my replication attempt is presented in Section \ref{sec.res.dada2}.
+In my internship, I first reproduced the annotation of the sequences of @benavides_sinking_2022 in order to evaluate the annotation rate of the dataset of the study.
+The methodology for building, collect and processing the samples is described in Section \ref{sec.metabar}, \ref{sec.amplicon}, and \ref{sec.dada2} while the outcome of my replication attempt is presented in Section \ref{sec.res.dada2}.

-Then, I recomputed the database and the ... from the NCBI database.
-This database and how to interact with it is described in Section \ref{sec.ncbi} and \ref{sec.entrez} while the outcome of my replication attempt is presented in Section \ref{sec.res.python}.
+Then, I intended to improve the reference database of the *nifH* gene using the NCBI databases.
+These databases and how to interacted with it are described in Section \ref{sec.ncbi} and \ref{sec.entrez} while the explanations of what I did are presented in Section \ref{sec.res.python}.

 <!-- First step: -->
 <!-- - reproduire les résultats précédents. -->
 <!--    - méthode = metabarcoding -->
 <!--    - obtenir les échantillons = dataset -->
 <!--    - dernière étape = processing, i.e., dada2 -->

 <!-- - recalculer la BD de ref avec NCBI -->
 <!--   - NCBI -->
 <!--   - Manière d'interagir -->
 <!--   - formats de fichiers communs -->
 <!--   -  -->

 # Methods